ovidiuch/ui-plugin/GLOSSARY.md

-The following are not yet documented because they are likely to change.
+The following are not yet documented because they are likely to change:

 - Plugin id
 - Plugin name